2023-IBM-Accelerate-SW-Track/to-do-list_week-1/README.md

 + Use [**Material UI components**](https://material-ui.com/) at least once throughout the app
 + Implement at least one **functional component**

-## Instructions/Hints:
+## Instructions:

 ### About Page
-Note: The styling for this page `About.css` is provided for you.
+Note: The styling for all pages are provided for you.
 However, feel free to play around with the styling to gain better understanding of how they work.
 1. Natigate to src/pages/About.js.
 Replace the `p` tag with your content.
 Your content should include:
     - A picture
     - Details about you like Interests, fun fact so on...